 1. Scanning patterns

 This relates to the way humans scan text and images.
 We all read from top to bottom and most cultures read from left to right.
-When we start to look at a website page we tend to scan first to check whether it is of interest or is relevant and we do this predominantly in one of two patterns – ‘F’ shaped and ‘Z’ shaped.
+When we start to look at a website page we tend to scan first to check whether it is of interest or is relevant.
+We do this predominantly in one of two patterns – ‘F’ shaped and ‘Z’ shaped.

 Z-patterned scanning tends to occur on pages with scant text, where images dominate, particularly the homepage.
 The eye is drawn to the top left and scans right, partly due to normal reading mode and partly because that space is generally home to a menu bar.
 The eye then scans diagonally down to take in the image and across the bottom of the page where there is often content.
 Again, this can guide the placement of important information.
-A logo at the top left perhaps, a call to action button top right, images or a slider in the centre to keep the eyes following the Z pattern, important information along the bottom and another call to action bottom right.
+A logo at the top left, a call to action button top right, images or a slider in the centre, important information along the bottom and another call to action bottom right.
+This sort of placement can keep the eyes following the Z pattern.

 2. Colour and space

-There has been a huge amount of research carried out on the influence colour can have on the brain, whether it’s an emotional response, as a signalling function, or as a way to focus the eyes.
+There has been a huge amount of research carried out on the influence colour can have on the brain.
+This could be an emotional response, as a signalling function, or as a way to focus the eyes.
 On a website, colour can be used to draw the eye to important areas.
 For example, bright pops of colour against a more subdued block colour can be used for important buttons.
 Colour will also act to both separate elements on a page and signify that they are connected.
 It is also important to consider the use of white space, both to focus attention on other elements and to give the reader’s eyes a rest.

 It’s a cliche but it’s true when it comes to website design – size matters.
 To put it simply, the biggest text or design element will catch the eye first.
 You can use this to your advantage when it comes to the visual hierarchy by enlarging the elements you want users to see and/or act upon first and then creating a clear flow to guide the eye in the order you want it to travel in.